saper/captdriver/README.md

 features are still missing, but it's rather reliable for what it's capable of.

-Three printers are supported: LBP2900, LBP3000 and LBP3010, with any paper size from the width and height of an ISO A6 up to US Legal.
+Three printers are supported: LBP2900, LBP3000 and LBP3010.
+*UPDATE*: Only A4 Printing with Plain Paper is available on LBP2900 and LBP3010.
+Support for other sizes and media types on these printers have been withdrawn until further notice due to compatibility issues.
 Only 600dpi resolution is available for now.

 ## Acknowledgements
 This driver is an onging work in progress, based on the works of